 Comfortable mattresses in shared sleeping quarters

-Gas cooktops, saucepans, frying pans and kettles in the shared kitchen (no microwave ovens though)
+Gas cooktops, saucepans, frying pans and kettles in the shared kitchen (no microwave ovens or fridge)

 Cooking utensils.
 (Bring your own knives, forks, spoons, cup, plate, bowl)

 Outdoor tables and bench seating

 USB Charging stations (5 volt) for your mobile devices

 Toilets with handwash basins

 Host Ranger to greet you and answer questions